hyperledger-archives/sawtooth-core/docs/source/architecture/global_state.rst

 Byzantine consensus is one of the core strengths of blockchain technology.

-Sawtooth represents state for all transaction families in a single instance of a Radix Merkle Tree on each validator.
+Sawtooth represents state for all transaction families in a single instance of a Merkle-Radix tree on each validator.
 The process of block validation on each validator ensures that the same transactions result in the same state transitions and that the resulting data is the same for all participants in the network.